MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-page-weight-optimization.md

 - Limit the page content to a reasonable amount and use multiple pages for related content.
 - Minimize the use of web parts that have large property bags.
 - Use non-interactive rollup views when possible.
-- Optimize image sizes by sizing images appropriately and using compressed image formats.
+- Optimize image sizes by sizing images appropriately, using compressed image formats and ensuring that they are downloaded from a CDN.

 You can find additional guidance for limiting page weight in the following article: